 students from public, private and alternative schools

-The MYAC of Kerrville is a board of 15 members that are interested in learning about municipal government, serving their community and becoming leaders among their peers.
+The MYAC of Kerrville is a board of 15 members and 3 alternates who are interested in learning about municipal government, serving their community and becoming leaders among their peers.

 Applications will be accepted until 15 students are granted membership on the council.

 We want it to be fun yet an effective organization for young adult students who live in Kerrville.

 What does the Mayor’s Youth Advisory Council do?
 Regular meetings are held on the second Thursday of every month at 4:30 p.m.
 The MYAC exists in minimizing community challenges relating to youth, while encouraging positive growth and development.
 As a group, the MYAC meets with representatives from the city government to learn about programs and to offer suggestions on ways government can better serve the youth of Kerrville.

 Teens are asked to: